Kiprov/CustomTweenService/README.md

 # CustomTweenService
 A somewhat better alternative to Roblox tween service.
-Provides same functionality with more easing direction
+Provides same functionality with more easing directions

 Notes: